OlehKondratow/streamforge-docs/content/en/part-3-infrastructure_and_environment.md

 +++
 date = '2025-08-25T10:03:00+02:00'
 draft = false
+icon: "article"
+title = 'Part III'
-title = 'Platform Development Roadmap (SRE & DevOps)' weight = 3
+weight = 3
 +++

-# Part IV: Platform Development Roadmap (SRE & DevOps)
+# Part III: Platform Development Roadmap (SRE & DevOps)

 The current StreamForge architecture is a solid foundation for implementing advanced SRE (Site Reliability Engineering) and DevOps practices.
 This section describes the plan to transform the platform into a truly self-healing and antifragile system.